microsoft/interwhen/README.md

 interwhen addresses the problem by providing a plug-and-play mechanism to improve instance-level reliability of any language model, which we call *verifier-guided reasoning*.
 Instead of verifying only the final output, the framework enables verification of intermediate reasoning traces during generation.
 When a violation is detected, the system can steer, revise, or halt generation.
 If no output is produced, the system abstains; if an output is produced, it satisfies the specified verifiers.

-From a research perspective, interwhen introduces verifier compute as a new axis for test-time scaling and provides a testbed for verifier development.
+From a research perspective, interwhen makes two contributions.

-**A New Axis for Test-Time Scaling**

-Introduces verifier compute as an additional dimension of scaling at inference time.
+**A New Axis for Test-Time Scaling**: Introduces verifier compute as an additional dimension of scaling at inference time.
 Rather than scaling model size or sampling alone, performance can be improved by allocating compute to structured verification.

-**A Testbed for Verifier Development**
-Enables systematic evaluation of verifier designs at inference time before incorporating them into training objectives (e.g., as reward models or critics).
+**A Testbed for Verifier Development**: Enables systematic evaluation of verifier designs at inference time before incorporating them into training objectives (e.g., as reward models or critics).

-A detailed discussion of interwhen, including how it was developed and tested, can be found in our paper at: [link]().
+A detailed discussion of interwhen, including how it was developed and tested, can be found in our [paper]().

 ## Key Features
 interwhen changes the inference pipeline of a language model by creating an auxiliary Monitor model that runs alongside the model and interacts with the model’s output to improve its quality.
 The Monitor agent reads the output of a language model in real time and calls necessary verifiers to check its validity.

+1. **Verification During Generation**: interwhen verifies reasoning traces as they are produced, without requiring external step extraction or structured decomposition.
+This allows the model to retain flexible reasoning strategies while remaining subject to correctness constraints.

+2. **Asynchronous and Efficient Execution**: Verifiers are executed asynchronously and intervene only when violations are detected, minimizing inference overhead while preserving responsiveness.

+3. **Unified Model–Verifier Interface**: The framework provides a general API for interaction between language models and different kind of verifiers.
 Based on the objectivity of a domain, verifiers can be symbolic, neuro-symbolic or even fully neural verifiers.

-1. **Verification During Generation**

-interwhen verifies reasoning traces as they are produced, without requiring external step extraction or structured decomposition.
-This allows the model to retain flexible reasoning strategies while remaining subject to correctness constraints.

-2. **Asynchronous and Efficient Execution**

-Verifiers are executed asynchronously and intervene only when violations are detected, minimizing inference overhead while preserving responsiveness.

-3. **Unified Model–Verifier Interface**

-The framework provides a general API for interaction between language models and verifiers, including neural, neurosymbolic, and symbolic components.
-Verifiers may operate on partial outputs or final answers.
+They can operate on partial outputs,  final answers, or both.

 ----------------